 CHOICE OF THERAPY FOR SYMPTOMATIC AORTIC STENOSIS — For patients with symptomatic severe native aortic valve stenosis, a choice is made between surgical aortic valve replacement (SAVR), transcatheter aortic valve implantation (TAVI), or no intervention based upon estimated surgical risk and other factors.

-Approach to choosing therapy — For patients with symptomatic severe aortic stenosis (AS), our approach to choice of therapy (SAVR, TAVI, or no valve intervention) involves the following steps:
+Approach to choosing therapy — For patients with symptomatic severe aortic stenosis (AS), our approach to choice of therapy (SAVR, TAVI, or no valve intervention) involves the following steps (algorithm 1):

 ●The first step is to refer the patient for evaluation by a multidisciplinary heart valve team (including a cardiologist with expertise in structural valve interventions and a cardiothoracic surgeon)

 ●The Heart Valve team then assesses the patient’s anticipated life expectancy with SAVR or TAVI and whether the patient’s quality of life is likely to improve with SAVR or TAVI: